zopefoundation/z3c.currency/src/z3c/currency/README.rst

   >>> from z3c.currency import field, interfaces

   >>> price = field.Currency(
-  ...    title=u'Price',
+  ...    title='Price',
-  ...    description=u'The price of the item.')
+  ...    description='The price of the item.')

 Besides the common attributes, the currency field also provides two additional attributes, the precision and unit.
 The precision is intended to allow for